stevegrunwell/simple-twitter-timeline/README.md

 There are a number of filters built into the class:
 * Link Parser: Automatically create `<a></a>` elements from links in tweets
-* Profanity Filter: Automatically censor blacklisted words/profanity
+* Profanity Filter: Automatically censor blacklisted words/profanity (not yet complete)

+## Roadmap

+* Write more tests!
+* Finish the profanity filter
+* Complete documentation
+* Additional modules?